So, there are two Dublin Airport hotels and then there’s plenty of hotels near Dublin Airport.

 Take advantage of the nearby ALSAA Leisure Complex with its running tracks, tennis courts, swimming pool, sauna, steam room, hot tub and fitness classes, all free to Radisson guests.

-Accommodation and Hotels near Dublin Airport (that you can walk to)
+Dublin Airport hotels that you can walk to

 There is, in-fact, only one hotel within a reasonable walking distance of Dublin Airport, and that’s the Carlton Dublin Airport Hotel on the Old Airport Road.

 1. Carlton Hotel Old Airport Road (25-minute walk)

 The Carlton Hotel is offers arguably some of the best Dublin Airport accommodation.
 This 4-star family-owned hotel is just 5 minutes by taxi from Dublin Airport or a reasonably handy 25-minute walk.
 It also has a 24-hour shuttle bus service for guests.